Aliases for ARNT Gene

 GeneCards Summary for ARNT Gene

 ARNT (Aryl Hydrocarbon Receptor Nuclear Translocator) is a Protein Coding gene.
-Diseases associated with ARNT include hypoxia.
+Diseases associated with ARNT include hypoxia and renal cell carcinoma.
 Among its related pathways are Pathways in cancer and Angiogenesis (CST).
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein heterodimerization activity.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is AHRR.

 UniProtKB/Swiss-Prot for ARNT Gene